 The Honorable John R. Brown served on the United States Court of Appeals for the Fifth Circuit as one of the nation's most prominent admiralty judges from 1955 until his death in 1993.
 Shortly after his death and in his honor, The University of Texas School of Law established the "Judge John R. Brown Admiralty Moot Court Competition," an interscholastic appellate advocacy competition.

 Each year, the Competition is held under the joint sponsorship of The University of Texas School of Law and a local host school.
-In 2014, Tulane University School of Law will locally host the 21st Annual Competition April 3 through April 5 in New Orleans, La.
+In 2015, The Charleston School of Law will locally host the 22nd Annual Competition March 19–21, in Charleston, South Carolina.

 Major funding each year is provided by the Houston law firm of Royston, Rayzor, Vickery & Williams L.L.P. (where Judge Brown practiced from 1932 to 1955) and the Maritime Law Association of the United States.